Eden Woon

 Eden Woon is an American academic, former military officer, and businessman.
-Woon currently serves as President of the American Chamber of Commerce in Hong Kong, beginning September 1, 2022.
+Woon is president of the American Chamber of Commerce in Hong Kong, beginning September 1, 2022.

 Woon was formerly President of the Asian Institute of Technology, a graduate university located outside Bangkok, Thailand.

 Woon was born in Shanghai in 1947, moving to Hong Kong in 1949.
 Woon served in the US Air Force, including a posting at the US Embassy in Beijing from 1983 to 1985, retiring as a Colonel in 1993.
-He later served as CEO of the Hong Kong General Chamber of Commerce from 1997 to 2006, and later as Vice President of Hong Kong University of Science and Technology.
+He was CEO of the Hong Kong General Chamber of Commerce from 1997 to 2006, and later served as Vice President of Hong Kong University of Science and Technology.